Innovative cork project improves air quality in buildings

 Cork also delivers excellent anti-fungal performance.
 No additive was required to meet stringent international standards.

-Depending on the density and thickness of the selected cork agglomerate, different thermal and acoustic behaviour can be achieved, which can be adjusted in function of the building’s geographic location.
+Depending on the density and thickness of the selected cork agglomerate, different thermal and acoustic behavior can be achieved, which can be adjusted in function of the building's geographic location.

-In order to demonstrate the qualities of the developed solution, the Osirys project culminated with the construction of two buildings or part of building in different geographic locations (Spain and Estonia), each with ground area of about 100 - 200 m2.
+In order to demonstrate the qualities of the developed solution, the Osirys project culminated with the construction of two buildings or parts of buildings in different geographic locations (Spain and Slovenia), each with ground area of about 100 - 200 m2.

 This project is a reference on the new trends in building and construction: composites, indoor air quality and positive life cycle assessment.